 The basic assumption is that a text that describes a sequence of events will devote more space to more important events (for example, a period of war or unrest will have much more space devoted to than a period of peaceful, non-eventful years), and that this irregularity will remain visible in other descriptions of the period.

 For each analyzed text, a function is devised that maps each year mentioned in the text with the number of pages (lines, letters) devoted in the text to its description (which could be zero).
 The function of the two texts is then compared.

 Example: the allegedly contemporary history of Rome written by Titus Livius with a modern history of Rome written by Russian historian V. S. Sergeev, have a high correlation, and thus that they describe the same period of history, which is undisputed.

 When modern texts which describe different periods are compared, we have low correlation, as expected.
 However, when, the allegedly ancient history of Rome and the irrefutable medieval history of Rome are compared, we have a high correlation.
-The conclusion is that ancient history of Rome is a copy of the medieval history of Rome, thus ancient Rome did not exist, it is a version written in middle ages.
+The conclusion is that the ancient history of Rome is a copy of the medieval history of Rome, thus ancient Rome did not exist, it is a version written in the middle ages.

 Statistical correlation of dynasties

 Two dynasties of rulers using statistical methods are compared.
 First, a database of rulers, containing relevant information on each of them.
 For each pair of the rulers, are created “survey codes” which contain a number which describes a degree of the match of each considered property of two rulers.